Sometimes you look at your own website and wonder, Is this a good site?

-It just takes a slightly different mindset than what you are used to: you know, the mindset of constantly building and going after the biggest, best, and therefore most awesome website you can create.
+It just takes a slightly different mindset than what you are used to: you know, the mentality of always building and going after the biggest, best, and therefore most awesome website you can create.

-Instead of that, the mindset should be about “creating the lightest-weight, least resource-intensive site” is what should be at the forefront of your development practices.
+Instead of that, the mindset should be about creating the lightest-weight, least resource-intensive site.

 Yes, I know many websites out there don’t follow the W3C.
-But, when you are being paid by your client, and the client requests this, you need to know your stuff and know how to make sure that your site validates in the validator.
+When your client is paying you and the client requests this, you need to know your stuff and know how to make sure that your site validates in the validator.

 Coming up with excuses will only make you look unprofessional.